Covid-19 coronavirus and employers: What we know so far - Personnel Today

 A number of Britons are among the holiday makers in the hotel, and there are concerns that 500 or 600 people staying in the resort could have come into contact with the virus, returning to various places in Europe and increasing the risk of it spreading.

 Employers are already feeling the knock-on effects, with major City businesses sending staff home, putting business travel bans into place and hurriedly referring to sickness policies and provisions to ensure they’ll stack up in the event the situation worsens.
+Meanwhile Health Secretary Matt Hancock has urged headteachers not to close schools as pupils and teachers return after half-term trips to Italy.

 Here’s what we know so far, and how that might impact employers:

 The number of cases continues to rise